vladikcomper/MegaPCM/docs/API.md

 ```

-## `MegaPCM_UnpausePlayback`
+### `MegaPCM_UnpausePlayback`

-Unpauses playback, undoes the effect of `MegaPCM_PausePlayback`.
+Unpauses playback.
 If playback wasn't paused, it has no effect (rather than clearing the last sent command).

 > [!NOTE]
 >